onlygreentrades/ray-vasc-regenerative-loop/README.md

 - Controlled-substance self-use instructions.
 - Raw identifiable clinical records.

-Controlled-substance-related content, where referenced, is limited to lawful, clinician-governed, ethics-approved research architecture.
+Controlled-substance-related content, where referenced, is limited to lawful, clinician-governed, ethics-approved research architecture, safety governance, and as-administered exposure documentation.
 No self-use or how-to implementation instructions are included.

+---

+## APPRE Boundary

+APPRE is a transparent schema-and-rules framework for research data integrity, confounder annotation, adverse-event capture, missingness handling, provenance, synthetic-data release, validation-rule documentation, and versioned response-policy documentation.

+APPRE is not:

+- Validated artificial intelligence.
+- Clinical decision support.
+- Software as a Medical Device.
+- A treatment optimizer.
+- A diagnosis engine.
+- A prescribing engine.
+- A controlled-substance optimization engine.
+- A longevity product.
+- A replacement for clinician judgment.

+Future APPRE software, rules engines, dashboards, workflow tools, or AI-assisted systems require separate intended-use definition, technical validation, privacy and cybersecurity review, human-factors review, regulatory assessment, and prospective evaluation before any decision-support or clinical claims are made.

 ---